A Bayesian approach to functional regression: theory and computation: A Bayesian methodology for RKHS-based functional regression models

 \subsubsection{One-stage methods}

 In these methods we essentially make use of the so-called posterior predictive distribution (PP), and they are in turn divided in two approaches.

 \paragraph*{(I) Weighted sum (W-PP).} The first idea involves utilizing all available information by summarizing and aggregating every individual RKHS response.
-We start by considering a point summary statistic \(g\) (e.g.~mean, median, mode) and consolidating the predictions from all sub-models, each having distinct dimension.
-Then, we bring together these predictions through a weighted sum, in which the weights correspond to the relative frequencies of the corresponding values of \(p\):
+We start by considering a point summary statistic \(g\) (such as the mean, median or mode) and consolidating the predictions from all sub-models, each having distinct dimension.
+Then, we bring together these predictions through a weighted sum, in which the weights correspond to the relative frequencies of the corresponding values of \(p\) (their approximate posterior):